 - “Linguistics of Food“, Good Food (KCRW radio)

 - “Soda, pop or Coke?
 Words Northwest natives use“, Seattle Post-Intelligencer

-In the interactive maps below, the decimal in “Value” is the percentage of the dominant variant.
+In the interactive maps below (currently on hiatus following the shutdown of Google Fusion Tables), the decimal in “Value” is the percentage of the dominant variant.
 For example, if San Francisco, CA has a Value of 0.85 (or 1.85), the dominant variant for that city is used in 85% of the relevant tweets.
 A Value of X.00 is equivalent to 100%.